iliaross/script-stash/README.md

   in the `~/.age` directory.
 Supports listing available recipient keys, encrypting for all or specific recipients, and decrypting with default or specified private keys.
+- **gh-update-mentions.bash**
+  Replaces an old GitHub username with a new one in issue and pull request bodies and comments across all repositories using the GitHub CLI.
 - **hosts-update-segment.bash**
   Recreates `/etc/hosts` entries for a specific segment block based on the template while keeping the rest of the file unchanged and saving a backup